So I’ve been thinking about John Hughes, and even though I am exceptionally fuzzy-headed today, his influence on my life is still clear.

 Comments feed for this article

-Trackback link: http://www.librarylea.com/john-hughes/trackback/
+Trackback link: https://www.librarylea.com/john-hughes/trackback/